Volunteer Frequently Asked Questions

 How do I apply to become a CASA/GAL?

-To get the process started, the first step is to download the application.
+To get the process started, the first step is to send in an application.

 How do I get more information on becoming a CASA/GAL volunteer?